NIDDK DMS Tools & Resources

 Eligibility criteria to deposit data vary by repository.
 While selecting an appropriate repository, investigators should contact the selected repository to confirm their eligibility to submit data and that their data type(s) are accepted.

-NIDDK Repository Selection Considerations Tool (PDF, 293.45 KB)
+Repository Selection Considerations Tool (NIDDK) (PDF, 293.45 KB)

 Does a contract or proof of agreement with the repository need to be included in the DMS Plan?